 I don't make enough Moroccan and Moroccan-inspired dishes.
 This salad helped me decide that.
 There's just something I love about the bright spices, fresh herbs, and touch of sweetness from the fruit that is often included.

-I make a chicken tagine with all those elements (it's also a really easy one-pot meal) and M and I love it.
+I make a chicken tagine with all those elements (it's also a really easy one-pot meal) and I love it.
 It's hearty and warming and perfect for fall and winter.
 This salad contains many of those same flavors I've come to really enjoy but in a much more summer-friendly salad.
 Each component is very simple and most of them can be prepped in advance.
 Just layer them up in a pretty dish or jar and you've got yourself one fantastic salad that pleases the belly and the eye!

 Moroccan Chicken & Carrot Salad